 Wear your sling at all times after your surgery (this includes sleeping).
 There are no exceptions to this rule-it is very important.
-You will need to wear the sling at all times until your first post-operative visit at which time you will be transitioned to a hinged brace.
-This is not related to your level of pain but related to the healing process of the repair.
+You will need to wear the sling at all times from the date of surgery until your first post-operative visit in order to ensure you are not weight bearing; this is not related to your level of pain but related to the healing process of the repair.
 Additionally, you should not carry anything heavier than a pencil in your hand or use your arm to squeeze or grip anything.